sachinym/Github-Advanced-Security/Module5-Scaling_out_ghas.md

      >**Note:** It will take 5-7 minutes to show.

-#### Task 4: Talk about repository rulesets and how they can be used at scale [ Read Only ]
+#### Task 4: Talk about repository rulesets and how they can be used at scale [Read Only]

 1. A ruleset is a named list of rules that applies to a repository.
-You can create rulesets to control how people can interact with selected branches and tags in a repository.
-You can control things like who can push commits to a certain branch, or who can delete or rename a tag.
+You can create rulesets to control how people interact with selected branches and tags in a repository.
+You can also control things like who can push commits to a certain branch or who can delete or rename a tag.
 For example, you could set up a ruleset for your repository's feature branch that requires signed commits and blocks force pushes for all users except repository administrators.

 1. For each ruleset you create, you specify which branches or tags in your repository the ruleset applies to.
-You can use fnmatch syntax to define a pattern to target specific branches and tags.
+You can use the **fnmatch syntax** to define a pattern and target specific branches and tags.
 For example, you could use the pattern releases/**/* to target all branches in your repository whose name starts with the string releases/.

-1. When you create a ruleset, you can allow certain users to bypass the rules in the ruleset.
-This can be users with a certain role, such as repository administrator, or it can be specific teams or GitHub Apps.
+1. When you create a ruleset, you can allow certain users to bypass the rules.
+This can be users with a certain role, such as repository administrator, or it can be specific teams or GitHub apps.

 1. There is a limit of 75 rulesets per repository.

 #### Creating rulesets for a repository

-You can create rulesets to control how users can interact with selected branches and tags in a repository.
-When you create a ruleset, you can allow certain users to bypass the rules in the ruleset.
-This can be users with certain permissions, specific teams, or GitHub Apps.
+You can create rulesets to control how users interact with selected branches and tags in a repository.
+When you create a ruleset, you can allow certain users to bypass the rules.
+This can be users with certain permissions, specific teams, or GitHub apps.

-1. Creating a branch or tag ruleset.
+1. Create a **branch** or tag **ruleset**.

-1. On GitHub, navigate to the main page of the repository.
+1. On GitHub, navigate to the **main page** of the repository.

-1. Under your repository name, click  Settings.
-If you cannot see the "Settings" tab, select the **...**  dropdown menu, then click Settings.
+1. Under your repository name, click on **Settings**.
+If you cannot see the "Settings" tab, select the **...**  dropdown menu, then click on **Settings**.

    ![Picture1](./images/ghasr1.png)

-1. In the left sidebar, under "Code and automation," click **Repository**, then click **Rulesets**
+1. In the left sidebar, under **"Code and automation,"** click **Repository**, then click on **Rulesets**.

    ![Picture1](./images/rulesets.png)

 1. You can create a ruleset targeting branches, or a ruleset targeting tags.

-   - To create a ruleset targeting branches, click **New branch ruleset**.
+   - To create a ruleset targeting branches, click on **New branch ruleset**.
-   - To create a ruleset targeting tags, select, then **click New tag ruleset**.
+   - To create a ruleset targeting tags, select **New tag ruleset**.

    ![Picture1](./images/rulesetbranch.png)

-1. In the "General" section, type a name for the ruleset, then select  Disabled  and click one of the following enforcement statuses:
+1. In the **"General"** section, type a name for the ruleset, then select **Disabled**  and click one of the following enforcement statuses:

-   - **Active**: your ruleset will be enforced upon creation.
+   - **Active**: Your ruleset will be enforced upon creation.
-   - **Disabled**: your ruleset will not be enforced.
+   - **Disabled**: Your ruleset will not be enforced.

 In summary, repository rulesets enhance security, compliance, and consistency across repositories, especially when managing large-scale projects.